Yuma Quartermaster Depot State Historic Park

 The park is operated through an intergovernmental agreement with the City of Yuma and managed by the Yuma Crossing National Heritage Area.

 Open seven days a week Oct.
 1 - May 31

 CLOSED MONDAYS JUNE 1-SEPT.
 30

-Arizona's budget woes threatened to close the Yuma Quartermaster Depot in 2009.
-It remains open through the cooperation of the City of Yuma, the Yuma Crossing National Heritage Area and the Yuma Visitors Bureau, which relocated its Visitor Information Center to the park's entrance building.
+State budget woes threatened to close the Yuma Quartermaster Depot in 2009.
+It remains open through the cooperation of the City of Yuma, the Yuma Crossing National Heritage Area and the Yuma Visitors Bureau, which relocated its Visitor Information Center to the park.

 Stop in for maps, brochures & and everything you need for a fun stay.
 Got questions?
 Our friendly staff has answers!